AEAD1337/dirsync/README.md

 ## How it works

 1. **Detect**: each endpoint's drive type is probed (Windows: TRIM query; Linux/macOS: sysinfo).
 The result is kept per endpoint: it sets that side's hashing to serial (HDD) or all-cores (SSD), and forces serial copies if *either* side is spinning media
-2. **Walk**: both trees are scanned concurrently, always, whatever the drive types: each walk reads only its own endpoint, so the two never contend for one spindle.
-Each entry records size, mtime, and symlink target: no hashing happens here
+2. **Walk**: both trees are scanned concurrently, always, whatever the drive types; each walk reads only its own endpoint, so the two never contend for one spindle.
+Each entry records size, mtime, and symlink target; no hashing happens here
 3. **Match**: SRC files are matched against DST files, and the SHA-256 fingerprints are computed here, only for the candidates that actually need one; identical files (same path and size with mtimes within a 3 s tolerance, or a confirmed hash match) are skipped; files with matching hash but diverged mtime get their DST mtime corrected in-place; files present only in DST are marked for deletion
 4. **Rename detection**: DST-only files whose hash matches a SRC-only file are turned into a `Move` operation instead of `Delete` + `Copy`
 5. **Execute**: operations run in dependency order: directories created first, files copied/moved/overwritten, orphaned files deleted, empty directories removed last